 Winter may be digging its icy claws into the world, determined not to give up its hold.
 But we all know Spring will come . . . eventually.
 You can speed up the process in your own house by starting your vegetable seeds indoors.
 It’s fun.
 It’s easy.
 And it helps beat the late-winter blues.

-Sowing your seeds indoors will not only bring you that little burst of life that you need, it will also give your garden a kick-start.
+Sowing your seeds indoors will not only bring you that little burst of life that you need, but it will also give your garden a kick-start.
 Starting your garden inside gives your plants plenty of time to sprout and establish themselves in a controlled environment.
 It also brings you a few weeks closer to fresh produce.

 If you’re new to gardening, consult a guide for your area or talk to a garden specialist about what plants you should start and when.
 As a general rule, you should start your seeds at least 4 to 6 weeks before you want to transplant your plants into your garden.